Network Security / UniFi

 - Incident runbook includes first 30 minutes actions

-Credential misuse is one of the most common avoidable risks in small deployments.
-Start by eliminating shared admin identities.
-Each operator should have an individual account with MFA and role-based permissions.
-Maintain an emergency break-glass account stored securely with strict access logging.
+Credential compromise represents one of the most preventable risks in smaller deployments.
+Eliminate shared admin identities entirely.
+Grant each operator an individual account with MFA and role-based permissions.
+Maintain an emergency break-glass account with strict access logging.

-Rotate privileged credentials on a defined cadence, especially after staffing changes.
-If your process cannot support rotation without downtime, redesign that process before a real incident forces emergency action.
+Rotate privileged credentials on a defined schedule, especially after staff transitions.
+If rotation requires downtime, redesign the process before an actual incident forces emergency measures.

 - login attempts outside expected windows